 Feed to Post Extension

 If you want to actually publish content from other sites on your site, and not just publish links to those articles, then the Feed to Post extension for WP RSS Aggregator is for you.
-At the time of writing this review, version 2.5 had recently been released which provided a number of updates and new features to the previous version.

 With this extension installed on your site feed items can be imported into your site, with each feed item being used to create a new WordPress post on your site.
 This is great for auto-blogging as you can simply enter an RSS feed from a site and WordPress will automatically grab that content and publish it on your blog.